Hellfar/JS-sandbox/Object/README.md

 ======

 Starting base to develop the JSON convertion.
-Here I began with jsons into forms, but I planed to make jsonParams able to convert jsons into everything (I am actually thinking about changing the template parameter behavior).
+The goal here is to make a codec converter for a json into any json node type.
+Here I began for jsons into forms, but I planed to make jsonParams able to convert jsons into everything (I am actually thinking about changing the template parameter behavior).
 I planed to make it able to convert to:
 - SVG shapes
 - any html diplaying